 Academic advising is a continual process whereby faculty advisors provide developmental academic support and guidance for students throughout their college career.
 Academic advisors help students learn responsibility and accountability for their academic progress and success while building a mutual respect and mentoring relationship.
 Further, academic advisors assist students in developing an educational plan consistent with their values, personal goals, and professional aspirations and fully exposes students to potential academic and co-curricular opportunities.

 During a student's first year at IWU, s/he is assigned to an advisor who is a faculty member in his/her declared major department, or to a dedicated first-year advisor (outside of the department) specifically trained to advise for the declared major department.
 Students assigned to a dedicated first-year advisor (outside of the department) will be assigned to a faculty member in their declared major department beginning in their second year of study.
-Once a student is assigned to an advisor in his/her declared major department (either in his/her first or second year), that faculty member will continue to advise the student until graduation.
+Once s/he is assigned to an advisor in his/her declared major department, a faculty member in the declared major department will continue to advise him/her through graduation.

 If a student enters IWU as undeclared, s/he will be assigned to a faculty advisor specifically trained to advise undeclared students.
 Students who do not have a declared major after their first year may stay with their assigned advisor or may choose to be assigned to the Director of Academic Advising who will assist with the major exploration process.
 When an undeclared student declares his/her major, a departmental advisor is also assigned at that time.
 Students at any point in their educational career who are undeclared, or who are contemplating a change in major, are also encouraged to see the Director of Academic Advising.